cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 several days of lag.
 This means that estimates for a specific day are only available several days later.

+* Number of data revisions since 19 May 2020: 0
+* Date of last change: Never

 ### `fb-survey`

 Data source based on symptom surveys run by Carnegie Mellon.
 Facebook directs a